djipco/webmidi/website/api/classes/Output.md

 > Returns: `Promise.<Output>`<br />

-The promise is fulfilled with the `Output`.
+The promise is fulfilled with the `Output` object.